adap/flower/examples/xgboost-quickstart/README.md

 ```

 > \[!NOTE\]
-> For MacOSX users, you may need to additionally run `brew install libomp` to install OpenMP runtime
+> For MacOSX users, you may need to additionally run `brew install libomp` to install OpenMP runtime.

 ## Run the project